 If the Deagel calculations turn out to be even close to accurate, the most unsafe places to live over the next three years will be the United States, Canada and the U.K., followed by Germany, Australia and the rest of the E.U. nations.
 This population forecast was so controversial, showing population reductions of 68.5 percent in the United States (from 2017 levels) and between 25 and 70 percent for almost every Western European country, that the study mysteriously disappeared from Deagel’s website in March 2021.

 But not all areas of the world will continue to decline.
-Some will actually have larger populations by 2025, according to the Deagel forecast.
+Some will actually have larger populations in the near future, according to the Deagel forecast.
 The safest places to be living would appear to be Central and South America, China and Africa.
 Interestingly, Russia came in as neutral, not gaining or losing population.

 Is this Deagel forecast map a prediction of who will win a future World War III?